Year 6

 Maths

-In Maths, we will be diving deeper into developing our arithmetic skills and our knowledge of ratio, algebra and decimals.
-Throughout this unit, we will continue to use skills from our recent unit 'four operations (addition, subtraction, multiplication and division)'.
+In Maths, we will be diving deeper into developing our arithmetic skills and learning about geometry.
+Throughout this unit, we will learn about shapes, angles, nets, quadrants, translations and reflections.

-As we work through the units, we will apply our mathematical knowledge to various word problems.
+As we work through our final units in maths, we will apply our mathematical knowledge to various word problems.
 The children will work on solving word problems with increasing independence and manipulatives from around the classroom to build their confidence.
 Mathematical vocabulary will be used throughout our class discussions and the children's explanations.

 Children are encouraged to continuously work on their arithmetic skills, as their confidence in arithmetic can have a huge impact on how they work through more difficult reasoning problems.